icon-project/relayer-docker/README.md

 - **curl**
 - **openssl**

+If you're planning to use Let's Encrypt for SSL certificates, ensure that your domain is pointing to the server's IP address.

 ### Quick Start with Install Script

 You can quickly set up the relayer infrastructure using the provided install script.